 The main curriculum accelerates beyond the pace of the provincial one; ALL students do the work of OLDER public-school peers in tangible and measurable ways.
 This accelerated pace is maintained by the teachers and school, (through textbook selection, topic selection, grading, assignment standards and expectations, etc).

-What Carrey Education says: Students work ahead of grade level in core subjects such as Math, Language and French.
+What Carrey Education says: Students work ahead of grade level in core subjects such as Math, Language, Science and French.
 We combine the best traditional teaching methods with an individualized approach to challenge our students, inspiring the creations.

 Flexible pacing style